 Equity Allocation Fund - For the advisory services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.24% of the Fund's average daily net assets.
-The Adviser has contractually agreed, however, to waive its advisory fee from 0.24% to 0.16% through June 30, 2022.
-For the fiscal year ended February March 31, 2021, the Fund paid advisory fees to the Adviser at an annual rate of 0.16% of the Fund's average daily net assets.
-The Fund's semi-annual shareholder report dated September 30, 2021 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement with the Adviser and sub-advisory agreement with Aperio.
-The Fund's semi-annual shareholder report dated September 30, 2020 provides information regarding the basis for the Board's approval of the Fund's sub-advisory agreement with Wellington.
+The Adviser has contractually agreed, however, to waive its advisory fee from 0.24% to 0.16% through July 31, 2023.
+For the fiscal year ended March 31, 2022, the Fund paid advisory fees to the Adviser at an annual rate of 0.16% of the Fund's average daily net assets.
+The Fund's semi-annual shareholder report dated September 30, 2022 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement with the Adviser and sub-advisory agreements with Aperio and Wellington.

 Municipal Bond Fund - For the advisory services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.27% of the Fund's average daily net assets.
-The Adviser has contractually agreed, however, to waive its advisory fee from 0.27% to 0.21% through June 30, 2022.
-For the fiscal year ended March 31, 2021, the Fund paid advisory fees to the Adviser at an annual rate of 0.21% of the Fund's average daily net assets.
-The Fund's average daily net assets.
-The Fund's semi-annual shareholder report dated September 30, 2021 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement and sub-advisory agreements with Nuveen and WellsCap.
+The Adviser has contractually agreed, however, to waive its advisory fee from 0.27% to 0.21% through July 31, 2023.
+For the fiscal year ended March 31, 2022, the Fund paid advisory fees to the Adviser at an annual rate of 0.21% of the Fund's average daily net assets.
+The Fund's semi-annual shareholder report dated September 30, 2022 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement and sub-advisory agreements with Allspring and Nuveen.
+The Fund's annual shareholder report dated March 31, 2022 provides information regarding the basis for the Board's approval of the Fund's investment sub-advisory agreement with MacKay Shields.

 Defensive Allocation Fund - For the advisory services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.10% of the Fund's average daily net assets.
-For the fiscal year ended March 31, 2021, the Fund paid advisory fees to the Adviser at an annual rate of 0.10% of the Fund's average daily net assets.
-The Fund's semi-annual shareholder report dated September 30, 2021 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement.
+For the fiscal year ended March 31, 2022, the Fund paid advisory fees to the Adviser at an annual rate of 0.10% of the Fund's average daily net assets.
+The Fund's semi-annual shareholder report dated September 30, 2022 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement.

 Taxable Bond Fund - For the advisory services it provides pursuant to the advisory agreement, the Adviser is entitled to a fee calculated at an annual rate of 0.25% of the Fund's average daily net assets.
-The Adviser has contractually agreed, however, to waive its advisory fee from 0.25% to 0.08% through June 30, 2022.
-For the fiscal year ended March 31, 2021, the Fund paid advisory fees to the Adviser at an annual rate of 0.08% of the Fund's average daily net assets.
-The Fund's average daily net assets.
-The Fund's semi-annual shareholder report dated September 30, 2021 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement.
+The Adviser has contractually agreed, however, to waive its advisory fee from 0.25% to 0.08% through July 31, 2023.
+For the fiscal year ended March 31, 2022, the Fund paid advisory fees to the Adviser at an annual rate of 0.08% of the Fund's average daily net assets.
+The Fund's semi-annual shareholder report dated September 30, 2022 will provide information regarding the basis for the Board's most recent approval of the Fund's investment advisory agreement.